Royal Caribbean Cruises Ltd. (RCL) Shares Down Despite Recent Market Volatility

 JP Morgan gave a rating of “Underweight” to RCL, setting the target price at $47 in the report published on December 06th of the previous year.

-During the last 5 trading sessions, RCL rose by +0.52%, which changed the moving average for the period of 200-days by +71.43% in comparison to the 20-day moving average, which settled at $62.80.
-In addition, Royal Caribbean Cruises Ltd. saw 25.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RCL fell by -1.19%, which changed the moving average for the period of 200-days by +75.80% in comparison to the 20-day moving average, which settled at $62.94.
+In addition, Royal Caribbean Cruises Ltd. saw 26.26% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading